GraphWalker/graphwalker.github.io/content/docs/introduction.md

 * In a freshly installed client, and the client is started, the Login dialog is expected to be displayed.
 * The user enters valid credentials and the client is expected to start.
 * If the user quits, or logs out, the Login dialog is displayed once again.
-* If the user checks the **Remember Me** checkbox, and logs in (using valid creds), the client starts, and, next time the user starts the client, it will start without asking the client for credentials.
+* If the user checks the **Remember Me** checkbox, and logs in (using valid credentials), the client starts, and, next time the user starts the client, it will start without asking the client for credentials.

 Just designing a test for the 2 first steps, a model would look something like this: